Are you looking for cool apps that pay you???

 HealthyWage is a reasonably straightforward fitness app that works best if you sign-up with a team of five or more people (if you can't, HealthyWage will find a group for you!).
 This app is all about weight loss and tracking your achievements with a little financial incentive thrown in.
 Start an account, set your weight loss goals, answer a few questions, and the calculator will reveal your prize amount.
 Once you hit your goal at the end of your challenge, you'll win that prize!

 Achievement is one of the best apps for walking.
-Once you set up an account, Achievement will monitor your daily walking, and each step you take translates into points, which translates into dollars!
+Once you set up an account, Achievement will monitor your daily walking and each step you take translates into points, which translates into dollars!
 For every 10,000 points you earn, you'll be eligible to receive $10.
 Once you're ready to cash out, the app will send you the money via PayPal or a deposit directly to your bank.
-If you're feeling charitable, you can even set up the money to be spent directly to a non-profit of your choice.
+Or you can set it up so the money goes to the non-profit of your choice.

 21. Walgreens Balance Rewards Points

 DietBet works just like StepBet, allowing you to bet on dieting goals.
 You've got to spend to earn, but you only lose if you don't meet the goals you set for yourself.
-If you're planning to diet, this is a great app to cash in on.
+If you are planning to diet, this is a great app to cash in on.

-Lympo is a free app for iOS and Android that helps incentivize you to adopt healthy habits by completing daily takes to earn you money and gift cards.
+Lympo free app for iOS and Android incentivizes you to adopt healthy habits by completing daily tasks for money and gift cards.
 Every day you will find new daily exercise activities to be completed.
-The great part about Lympo is that the challenges can be done inside or outside, depending on your living arrangements.
+The great part about Lympo is that the challenges can be done inside or outside.

 Higi is an activity tracker that won't pay you directly, but it will pay a charity of your choice.
 There are other ways to earn fun products from Higi.
-Consistently record and perform your daily and weekly health-related check-ins to earn rewards to buy products and gear through their reward vendors.
+Consistently record and perform your daily and weekly health-related check-ins to earn rewards that let you buy products and gear through their reward vendors.

 27. Charity Miles

-Charity Miles capitalizes on their users' desires to fundraise through walking.
-If you're hosting a walking event (walk-a-thons are very popular), you can use the app to doubly benefit your cause.
+Charity Miles lets users fundraise through walking.
+If you're hosting a walking event (like walk-a-thon), you can use the app to doubly benefit your cause.
 Encourage friends and family to walk together on a specific day to earn donations towards the charity of your choice.
 You can also use Charity Miles to track your individual walking adventures.
-While Charity Miles doesn't pay you, it can help out a great cause.

 28. Race for the Cure